DevikaSP/Gun_Deaths_In_US/README.md

 # Gun_Deaths_In_US
+Compiled by: FiveThirtyEight (CDC 2012-2014)

+File name: full_data.csv

-Analysis of the deaths in US caused by gun shots in 2012-2014 : By gender and race, and homicide counts
+Analysis: Deaths in US caused by gun shots in 2012-2014 : By gender and race, and homicide counts